anwrat/Recipe-App/README.md

 ﻿# Recipe-App

+## To run this app after cloning it, make sure to run pub get to resolve dependencies

 A simple recipe app made in flutter including node/express for mongodb backend.
 App includes features such as registration, login, editing profile, creating/editing/deleting recipes, adding to favourites and more.

 Some other dependencies were also used such as nodemon, bcrypt and fuse.js.

 # Screenshots